AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

    ![start_workflow](assets/start_workflow.png)

 1. Select the **[!UICONTROL DAM Smart Tag Assets]** workflow, and specify a title for the workflow.
 1. Click **[!UICONTROL Start]**.
 The workflow applies your tags on assets.
-Navigate to the asset folder and review the tags to verify whether the Smart Content Service tagged your assets properly.
+Navigate to the asset folder and review the tags to verify whether your your assets are tagged properly.
 For details, see [manage smart tags](#manage-smart-tags-and-searches).

 >[!NOTE]
 >